What are the legal frameworks?

 Environmental impact assessment

 Similar to other projects with significant environmental impacts, environmental impact assessments are also required for projects under mining law.
 The Ordinance on the Environmental Impact Assessment of Mining Projects (EIA-P Mining) regulates when an environmental impact assessment (EIA) or a preliminary assessment of the individual case is required.
-In this connection, it depends, for example, on the size of the project, measured by the extraction volume or the required extraction site, whether an EIA is required for the mining project.
+In this connection, it depends, for example, on the size of the project, measured by the extraction volume or the required extraction site or on the question whether Natura 2000 areas are affected, whether an EIA is required for the mining project.
 An example is contained in the following table.
-In addition, an EIA is mandatory for all mining projects to the extent that they are included in the list of projects with mandatory EIA according to Section 1 of the Ordinance on the Environmental Impact Assessment of Mining Projects (EIA P Mining), which was adopted on the basis of Section 57c BBergG.
+In addition, an EIA is mandatory for all mining projects to the extent that they are included in the list of projects with mandatory EIA according to Section 1 of the Ordinance on the Environmental Impact Assessment of Mining Projects (EIA O Mining), which was adopted on the basis of Section 57c BBergG.

-If an EIA is necessary, a planning approval procedure with participation of the public, whose interests are affected by the project must be carried out in accordance with mining law.
-This procedure involves public participation in that the plans for the extraction of mineral resources and a report on the likely environmental impact of the project are made available to the public in the municipalities concerned for a period of one month in accordance with Section 16 UVPG (Act on EIA).
+If an EIA is necessary, a planning approval procedure with participation of members of the public, whose interests are affected by the project must be carried out in accordance with mining law.
+Within the scope of the involvement of the public, the plans for the extraction of mineral resources and a report on the likely environmental impact of the project are made available to the public in the municipalities concerned for a period of one month in accordance with Section 16 UVPG (Act on EIA).
 The public display will be announced in advance in accordance with Section 73 VwVfG (Administrative Procedure Act).
 The competent authority shall set a reasonable deadline for the objections of the public concerned after the end of the public display period.
 The authorities concerned will be consulted at the same time as the public exhibition.
-Comments from the authorities and associations as well as objections from citizens are discussed jointly with the company and the approval authority at a discussion meeting3 (Section 73 VwVfG).
+Comments from the authorities and associations as well as objections from citizens are discussed jointly with the company and the approval authority at a discussion meeting (Section 73 VwVfG).
 A decision on the objections is made by the competent authority (in this case the mining authorities of the federal states) and set out in the planning approval decision.
 The planning approval under mining law is also a binding decision that is not characterised by planning considerations and discretionary powers.
 In addition, it not only integrates decisions of other authorities, but in accordance with Section 57a (5) BBergG also applies to subsequent operational plans.
-Any information to be published on environmental impact assessments of mining projects is available on the environmental portals of the state and federal governments.4
+Any information to be published on environmental impact assessments of mining projects is available on the environmental portals of the state and federal governments.3,4

 Public access to environmental information and “Authorisation Notices”